Jacob Arabo: Career

 Arabo moved from the Diamond District to a mine-inspired flagship boutique at 57th Street and Park Ave in 2004.

-Arabo was arrested in 2006 on accusations that he and others conspired to launder about $270 million in drug profits for the Black Mafia Family.
-These charges were eventually dropped and in June 2008 Arabo pleaded guilty to a lesser charge of falsifying records and giving false statements as part of a deal he struck with federal prosecutors.
-The judge sentenced Arabo to a 2.5 year sentence in federal prison and ordered him to pay a $50,000 fine and an additional $2,000,000 as forfeiture to the US government.

 In 2007, Arabo founded Jacob & Co.
 SA in Geneva, Switzerland, and introduced his first high-watchmaking timepiece, the Quenttin.
 It was the first watch to have a vertical tourbillon and a 31-day power reserve, at the time the world's longest power reserve.
-In October 2007, Arabo was charged for falsifying records and lying to investigators.
-In June 2008, he was sentenced to 30 months and released in April 2010.

-In 2013, Arabo created the Epic SF24, a two time zone watch that uses a patented fully mechanical split-flap system to display the time in 24 cities around the world.
+In 2013, Arabo created the Epic SF24, a two-time zone watch that uses a patented fully mechanical split-flap system to display the time in 24 cities around the world.
 Inspired by the old split-flap board at airport and train terminals, it was the first time a system like this was used in a mechanical watch.

 Arabo's company Jacob & Co. released the celestial-themed Astronomia Tourbillon in 2013, initially introduced at Baselworld 2013.
 By 2016, there were 99 iterations of the Astronomia Tourbillon.

 In 2019, Arabo was invited to create the crown and serve as a judge for the Miss World America 2019 pageant.
 The crown was crafted of 18k white gold and adorned with 164 carats of Colombian emeralds and 95 carats of diamonds.